opensafely/documentation/docs/ehrql-new-tutorial-5a.md

 * adds the most recent hospitalisation date for a patient to the dataset
 * adds details of the index of multiple deprivation

-We will be handling the missing data in the following ways.
-Where `most_recent_hospitalisation_system` in the hospitalisation table is missing, we will replace this with `UnknownCodeSystem`.
-Where `imd` is missing, we will replace this with a `-1`.
+We will handle the missing data as follows:

+* Where `most_recent_hospitalisation_system` in the hospitalisation table is missing, we will replace this with `UnknownCodeSystem`
+* Where `imd` is missing, we will replace this with a `-1`

 ### Most recent hospitalisation

 As we have seen before,
 we can sort and select an entry per patient with methods like `sort_by()`, and `first_for_patient()`.

-This time, we are sorting and taking the last hospitalisation for the patient `last_for_patient()`.
+This time, we are sorting and taking the last hospitalisation for the patient with `last_for_patient()`.

 ### Lowest IMD address

 This is similar to what we have done before.
-In this case we are sorting rows by `index_of_multiple_deprivation_rounded`, and taking the first for the patient.
+In this case we sort rows by `index_of_multiple_deprivation_rounded`, and take the first row for the patient.

 ### Set population

 We are trying to capture patients who have a recent hospitalisation.
 For this, we check if a patient has row in the `most_recent_hospitalisation` subset (created above).
-We can use `exists_for_patient()`.
-We came across this before in the previous tutorial.
+We can use `exists_for_patient()` as we did in a previous tutorial.

 ### Find code for hospitalisation

 We want to find the code that is associated with the hospitalisation.
-This is a column in the hospitalisation table.
+This is directly accessible as a column in the hospitalisation table.

 ### Replacing nulls: null hospitalisation coding system values

-We now need to deal with the mising data in the hospitalisation code.
+We now need to deal with the missing data in the hospitalisation code.
 We can specify a replacement value for nulls as we have done in this dataset definition.

 This is via the `if_null_then()` method.

 The result is that the dataset contains `UnknownCodeSystem` in the data in place of the nulls.

 ### Replacing nulls: IMD

 We now need to deal with the missing data in the patient address table in the column of `index_of_multiple_deprivation_rounded`.
 You might reasonably think that, since we selected the lowest value of index of multiple deprivation, that this lowest value would be a non-null value.